-Crisp-chewy vegan coconut macaroons that are delicious & easy-to-make by using psyllium husk They are also keto (with 1 swap), grain-free, oil-free, & refined sugar free.
+Crisp-chewy and easy to make, these are the best vegan coconut macaroons!
+Delicious & full of coconut flavor, they are also keto (with 1 swap), grain-free, oil-free, & refined sugar free.

 If you, like me, are crazy for coconuts, then it is almost a certainty that you share my love for coconut macaroons.

 There used to be a bakery en route to my middle school, and my friend Tracy and I would often stop to purchase a jumbo macaroon for our lunches (although we often nibbled at the edges along the way).
 Crisp and golden on the outside, they were pillow-y soft and chewy on the inside.
 I thought it was one of the best cookies, ever.
 Until they introduced a chocolate-dunked version.

 My affection for macaroons remains, but I decided I needed it was time to put a power hungry spin on the traditional version (which often include sweetened condensed milk, sweetened flake coconut, and egg whites).
 Coconut is such a rich and nutritious ingredient, it seemed worth trying.